tourRe/azimuth/pulse/readme.txt

 ** LATEST UPDATES **

 - Clean up templates names and general context variables
+- Fix difference in number of systems reposessed on the hub and on the database

 ** FUTURE DEVELOPMENTS (ORDERED BY CURRENT LEVEL OF PRIORITY) **

+- Color code PAR in the PAR table
 - Add summary table for all agents with number of disabled per category (total, 0 to 3, 3 to 7, 7 to 14, 14+)
 - Develop a template to display a list of accounts, ideally with pages